oobecomau/desktop.gov.au/docs/blueprint/platform.md

 This allows Cloud Discovery to identify these custom cloud apps from uploaded firewall and proxy logs and enables security analysts to filter on them specifically.

-Custom Apps Design Decisions for all agencies and implementation types.
+Custom Apps Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---